willi-kappler/python_intro/docs/intro03/functions.rst

 ====================

 You already know several functions in python, such as ``print()``, ``range()``, ``len()``.
 Behind these words stand a block of code which will only be executed when you call the function.
-Let"s look at the example of the function ``len()``.
+Let's look at the example of the function ``len()``.
 When you want to find out the length of a data structure, i.e. how many characters there are in a string, you can use the following
 statement: